gaopinghuang0/basic-ios-in-swift/README.md

-## Creating a simple iOS game with swift in Xcode
+## Creating a simple iOS game with Swift in Xcode

 Follow the tutorial: https://learnappmaking.com/creating-a-simple-ios-game-with-swift-in-xcode/